Changissnz/selfinterest/README.md

-Herein these statements on civilization, one can see how human beings engage in tradeoffs, and still suffer the same in states of emotion, due in great part to the same thematic motives that drive self-interest, with the undeniable improvements being the means for the objectives that serve those motives.
+Herein these statements on civilization, one can see how human beings engage in tradeoffs, and still suffer the same in states of emotion, due in great part to the same thematic motives that drive self-interest, with the undeniable changes, arguably called improvements, being the means for the objectives that serve those motives.
+It can be argued that human beings are inconsiderate to inevitable suffering when they prioritize their objectives.
+Priority matters for capability, and although capability is relative, the utilization of capability over the incapable bears objective effects, usually much to the chagrin of the incapable.